 Exercise and Fitness Activities (4 activity ideas)

 Here are four examples of exercise and fitness activities you can run in your community.
-The purpose of these activities are to promote physical activity, to improve balance, mobility, strength in a motivating environment alone and/or in group settings.
+The purpose of these activities is to promote physical activity, to improve balance, mobility and strength in a motivating environment alone and/or in group settings.
 See below for examples of exercise and fitness activities you can implement in your setting!

 Materials, Resources and People Needed for the Activities:

 By Ontario Brain Institute: This exercise planner could be used in the context of physical activity and fall prevention classes as a home assignment to regularly engage in physical activity that is being defined by the adult, older adult and/or caregiver.
-If used in a group context such as classes, workshops, community meetings, the facilitators could request a feedback group discussion after one or two weeks to discuss obstacles, successes, ideas in engaging in physical activity.
+If used in a group context such as classes, workshops or community meetings, the facilitators could request a feedback group discussion after one or two weeks to discuss obstacles, successes and ideas in engaging in physical activity.